[Skip to content]

 Chapter 5.
 Console Application

-The Console application provides a powerful command-line interface for Jalopy.
+Describes the installation and usage of the Console plug-in.
+The Console plug-in provides a powerful command-line interface for Jalopy.

 5.1.
 Installation

-Explains the steps involved to install the Console Plug-in.
+Explains the steps involved to install the Console plug-in.

 5.1.1.
 System requirements